Can I share a secret pet peeve with you?

 The writer asked, “Where do you get the drive to get up on stage to speak and perform, even though you’re an introvert?”

-“I believe we all come to earth with callings and gifts,” I said.
-“Public speaking and performing have always come naturally to me.”
+“I believe we all come to earth with gifts and the opportunity to develop them,” I said.
+“Public speaking and performing are skills I had the opportunity to develop at a young age through dance classes and speaking at church.”

 “So, you developed these extroverted behaviors in service of a higher goal.”

 “No,” I replied.
 “I don’t see public speaking and performing as extroverted behaviors.
 I don’t do them in service of a higher goal.
 Performing is the goal.
-I perform because it is a form of creative expression that I enjoy.”
+I perform because it’s a form of creative expression that I enjoy.”

 I believe countless famous introverted actors and comedians, such as Meryl Streep, Johnny Depp, and Jim Carrey, would have responded similarly.